Handler APIs#

 (Exposition-only for

-in the case that the completion status is non-successful.When an
+[[type(…)]]) The result type expected by the handler foramongoc_handler_vtable::complete().
+A handler should also acceptamongoc_nilin the case that the completion status is non-successful.When an

-return value or parameter is annotated with[[type(…)]]
+amongoc_handlerreturn value or parameter is annotated with[[type(…)]], the attribute specifies thisTtype.

 -